jan-cieslik/cancer_informatics/docs/learning_R/loadingdata.md

 ---
-sidebar_position: 11
+sidebar_position: 14
 ---

 # Loading Data into R

-One way to use R is by typing your data directly into R.
+One way to use R is by typing your data directly into R this is called "hard coding".
-But what if you already had data local on your computer or online?
-**Let's learn how to load pre-existing data into R!**

-## Data Types

-First, we will learn how to import CSV, TXT, Excel, JSON, and XML data files into R.
-These are commonly used data types.
+A more dynamic approach is to load data from an external data source such as .csv files or databases.

-## Importing a CSV File
+## Importing Text Files: CSV & TXT

 **CSV** (**C**omma-**S**eparated **V**alues) is a plain-text file that contains data.
 As the name reveals, CSV files use a comma to separate values.
+Some files might be named ".csv" without actually using a comma and on the other hand ".txt" files may use a comma as a separator.
+At the end these files are all plain text and there is no validation if a file adheres to a "csv" standard.

 :::note example dataset `patient_data.csv`
 ```